Thetraffic calming database (Institute of Transportation Engineers, 2023) provides a series of factsheets for several

-Note also that streets with fewer than 1000 average annual daily trips at peak hour generally need only two lanes, and that generally no street handling fewer than 10,000 AADT should quality for left-turn lanes or a center turn lane.
+Note also that streets with fewer than 1000 average annual daily trips at peak hour generally need only two lanes, and that generally no street handling fewer than 10,000 AADT should qualify for left-turn lanes or a center turn lane.

-Measures such as streetscaping, bump-outs, raised cross walks, intersection markings, medians and narrower lane widths, and elimination of slip lanes (deemed inherently unsafe by FHWA) at 1 or more local/arterial intersections.
-Report temporary or permanent parklet installations under action 14.1
+Measures such as streetscaping, bump-outs, raised crosswalks, intersection markings, medians and narrower lane widths, and elimination of slip lanes (deemed inherently unsafe by FHWA) at 1 or more local/arterial intersections.
+Report temporary or permanent parklet installations under BPA 14.1.

 Measures such as roundabouts, and road reconfigurations (road diets) where 3 lanes replace 4 lanes of a road with under 20,000 average annual daily traffic counts; adopt a traffic calming policy; reduce posted speed limits paired with design changes that lower the design speed; conduct a city-wide pedestrian fatality study.

-Become a Vision Zero Community; pedestrian-centered road planning/implementation; measures from street reclaiming, naked streets, shared space, woonerfs, and Paint the Pavement approaches; Implement land width reductions as encouraged in MnDOT's training course: Advanced Flexibility in Design; diverging diamond interchange, J-turn lane, reverse diagonal parking; a multi-modal Level of Service metric developed and applied to road projects; conversion of underused/redundant roads to gravel roads, stormwater management, energy generation, etc.
+Become a Vision Zero Community; pedestrian-centered road planning/implementation; measures from street reclaiming, naked streets, shared space, woonerfs, and Paint the Pavement approaches; implement lane width reductions as encouraged in MnDOT's training course: Advanced Flexibility in Design; diverging diamond interchange, J-turn lane, reverse diagonal parking; a multi-modal Level of Service metric developed and applied to road projects; conversion of underused/redundant roads to gravel roads, stormwater management, energy generation, etc.

 Who's doing it